Askepit Hub

 Writing plugins for Obsidian, part I

 After all the hype around Notion, people scattered in all directions, but somehow most ended up looking toward Obsidian.
 Internet was flooded with articles about Obsidian and plugins for Obsidian.
-However, to my disappointment, there are not so many articles about how to write your own plugin rather than just use someone else’s creations.
-In the meantime, I’d like to fill this gap with my own guide.

 November 20th, 2024